ballerina-platform/ballerina-spec/test/test-framework-spec.md

     -- resources/       <- resources for these tests

 ```
-In Ballerina testframework, tests are organized into per module test suites.
-The tests for a particular module should be added in a sub folder named `tests` within that module.
+In the Ballerina test framework, tests are organized into per-module test suites.
+The tests for a particular module should be added in a subdirectory named `tests` within that module.
-Tests defined outside the test directory will not get executed when executing tests for a Ballerina package/module.
+Tests defined outside the test directory will not get executed when executing tests for a Ballerina package.

 ### Visibility

 The symbols defined in a module are accessible from within the test files of the same module.
 This includes globally-defined objects and variables.
  Hence, redefining a symbol in a test file is not allowed if it is already declared in the module.
 Instead, they can be reassigned in the test files.
- It must be noted that symbols defined in the test files will not be visible inside the module source files.
+Symbols defined in the test files will not be visible inside the module source files.

 ### Test Resources